NeuroRoboticTech/Jetduino/Software/Scratch/readme.md

-# Program the GrovePi in Scratch
+# Program the Jetduino in Scratch

-You can program the GrovePi in Scratch.
-This repo contains support programs and example programs to help you program the [GrovePi](http://www.dexterindustries.com/GrovePi) in Scratch.
+You can program the Jetduino in Scratch.
+This repo contains support programs and example programs to help you program the [Jetduino](http://www.NeuroRoboticTech.com/Projects/Jetduino ) in Scratch.

 ## Getting Started Examples
-Please see our Examples folder for examples on how to get started with programming the GrovePi in Scratch!
+Please see our Examples folder for examples on how to get started with programming the Jetduino in Scratch!

 Here are a list of example commands.
 ![Scratch Functions](scratch_functions.png "Overview of functions in Scratch.")